madzadev/cropper/README.md

 ## Features ✨

-- Image upload - supported formats .JPG, .PNG.
+- Image upload - supported formats .JPG and .PNG
 - Presets - Currently there are 33 presets from 10 commonly used platforms
 - Custom mode - User is allowed to switch to custom resolutions
 - Ratio lock - User can lock any custom aspect ratio